meows/racket/functions.md

    velocity or acceleration?

 4. Write a function called `meters` which could generate the same sequence as the table, and let it take _seconds passed_ `s` for input, and let it output the same sequence of values as _meters away_.

    `meters(s) = distance traveled in meters due to seconds traveled`

 ### From a Graph

 Below is a graph of values containing measurements that somebody took on a moving car, where `seconds` represents the time passed since we started measuring, and `meters` represents the distance the car traveled based on the time.

+Write a function which can represent the graph.

 ## Abstract Mastery